BulTTaeng/4781_CandyStore/README.md

 After that from the first item, checking if it is possible to have that item and if we can , find (current money - that item's price) + that item's calorie  vs the max calorie until now.

-At first , I make malloc because we don't know the length of dp.
+At first , I use malloc because we don't know the length of dp.
 However, if we do malloc and free, it takes some time to do that so it does not work properly.

+After that I use memset to reset the dp.

 ## Where can I get more help, if I need it?